Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Analysis on Error bound

 \subsection{Theoretical error bounds of EmSHAP and competitive methods}

-Based on the propositions and corollaries discussed above, the upper bound between the expectations of the mean absolute deviation for the estimation contribution function $\hat{v}(S)$ and the true contribution function $v(S)$ can be calculated as follows. \begin{theorem} (EmSHAP estimation error upper bound) The expectation of the mean absolute deviation (MAD) between the estimation contribution function $\hat{v}(S)$ and the true contribution function $v(S)$ is upper bounded by $\frac{\sqrt{\pi}}{\sqrt{2K}} + \epsilon_2$, with $K$ being the number of sampling and $\epsilon_2$ a small positive number. \end{theorem} \begin{proof} $\mathbb{E}[| \hat{v}(S) - v(S) |]$ can be decomposed into two parts, namely the statistical error and the approximation error.
+Based on the propositions and corollaries discussed above, the upper bound between the expectations of the mean absolute deviation for the estimation contribution function $\hat{v}(S)$ and the true contribution function $v(S)$ can be calculated as follows. \begin{theorem} (EmSHAP estimation error upper bound) The expectation of the mean absolute deviation (MAD) between the estimation contribution function $\hat{v}(S)$ and the true contribution function $v(S)$ is upper bounded by

+where $K$ is the number of sampling and $\epsilon_2$ is a small positive number. \end{theorem} \begin{proof} $\mathbb{E}[| \hat{v}(S) - v(S) |]$ can be decomposed into two parts, namely the statistical error and the approximation error.
 The detailed derivation is given as follows.

 where $\mathbf{x}_{\bar{S}} \sim p_{\theta}(\mathbf{x}_{\bar{S}}|\mathbf{x}_S = \mathbf{x}_S^t)$.
 The first term in the last inequality of Eq.(\ref{eq-4-13}) is the statistical error and the second is the approximation error.
 The upper bound of the statistical error is first considered.